 "The real-life Nonna Dora comes into her namesake restaurant in Kips Bay to make fresh pasta every morning, and the effort pays off.
 The move here is to order an extra pasta to share instead of an appetizer.
 We’d suggest a slab of Dora’s lasagna.
 The tissue paper layers of pasta are delicate enough for you to save room for the gnocchi with pesto or garganelli with bolognese." - willa moore, bryan kim, neha talreja, carlo mantuano

-"Nonna Dora’s is strictly a pasta bar, so there are no mains to distract you from their many bowls of perfect pasta.
-Chewy, al dente pasta is usually the standard for a satisfying bowl of carbs, but here you get silky handmade mezzelune and melty, layered lasagne that feels like velvet.
-Whether you pre-book or walk in to this Kip's Bay spot, try to get a seat at the bar where you can watch the bartender make whichever one of the 10 elaborate varieties you order from the negroni menu. " - neha talreja, carina finn koeppicus
+"Nonna Dora’s is strictly a pasta bar, so there are no mains to distract you.
+Chewy, al dente pasta is usually the standard for a satisfying bowl of carbs, but here you can also get silky handmade mezzelune and melty, layered lasagna that feels like velvet.
+Whether you pre-book or walk into this Kips Bay spot, try to get a seat at the bar where you can watch the bartender make whichever one of the 10 elaborate Negroni varieties you ordered." - willa moore, will hartman, neha talreja, carina finn koeppicus